-That’s not to say that I don’t recommend this organic fertilizer.
-I found that it works exceptionally well, encouraging dark green leaves and leaf growth on a number of my favorite garden plants, e.g., strawberries, tomatoes, zucchini and more.
-I use it when I want to encourage growth of both established plants and seedlings.
-Although when I use it on seedlings I dilute it to half strength to avoid damaging the tender plants.
+That’s not to say that I don’t recommend Neptune’s Harvest.
+I found that it works exceptionally well, encouraging dark green leaves and leaf growth on a number of my favorite garden plants.
+In addition to tomatoes, I use it with strawberries, zucchini, cucumbers and more.

-From my research, I’ve learned that fish emulsion and fish fertilizer are not the same exact thing.
-Neptune’s Harvest also has seaweed only fertilizer and a hydrolyzed liquid fish fertilizer.
-If you want to get into the technical differences between emulsion and fish fertilizer, see this webpage from The Organic Gardener on fish emulsion.
+From my research, I’ve learned that there are several kinds of liquid fish fertilizer.
+These include hydrolyzed fish emulsion and fish fertilizer, which are not the same thing.
+If you want to get into the technical differences between the two, see this page from The Organic Gardener on fish emulsion.

 Normally, I would encourage readers to make their own soil amendments, but just the thought of making fish and seaweed fertilizer turns my stomach.
 Here’s a video on how one person makes a fish fertilizer and compost tea mixture.

 Downsides to consider

-Another product that is pretty popular is Alaska Fish Fertilizer.
+An alternative to Neptune’s that is pretty popular is Alaska Fish Fertilizer.
 I haven’t tried it, but you may want to look into it.
 I hesitate to try a product when I can’t easily figure out who manufactures it.